 These findings were sadly not repeated in a second small scale trial – the location of which was not disclosed when it was reported by the medical website Healio – which apparently saw a positive response to PRP treatment in just 13.3 per cent of the women with Female Pattern Hair Loss who tried it.

 More positive was a study in Egypt which used the PRP method on people with the autoimmune disorder Alopecia Areata, which manifests itself as sudden, patchy hair loss.
 They wanted to see how treatment with PRP compared to minoxidil (as well as a placebo) and found that both PRP and minoxidil performed – unsurprisingly – better than the placebo.
-While they stated that PRP is a more effective treatment for Alopecia Areata than topical minoxidil 5% it should be pointed out that minoxidil is available in higher strengths and is dose-dependent.
+While they stated that PRP is a more effective treatment for Alopecia Areata than topical minoxidil 5% it should be pointed out that minoxidil is known to be dose-dependent.

 The results of the Chicago study are not due until 2019, at which point they may well be able to confirm what the Barcelona study found: namely that PRP is a good “booster” for Male Pattern Baldness and Female Pattern Hair Loss treatment.

-Interestingly, other hair growth boosters are already available – these include an FDA-cleared hand-held device called the LaserComb, which uses laser light energy to stimulate the scalp, and Hair Vitalics, a proprietary blend of essential vitamins, minerals and amino acids that can be used to top up a balanced diet in order to maintain and improve the health of the hair and scalp.
+Interestingly, other hair growth supporting products are already available – these include an FDA-cleared hand-held device called the LaserComb, which uses laser light energy to stimulate the scalp, and Hair Vitalics food supplements which feature a proprietary blend of essential vitamins, minerals and amino acids including biotin, zinc and selenium for the maintenance of normal healthy hair growth.

 Anyone worried about losing their hair, whether through prolonged thinning or sudden hair fall, should contact a specialist for a professional diagnosis of their condition along with suitable treatment recommendations based on their findings.